HritujWadyalkar/STEPin_MiniProject/1_Requirements/README.md

 ## Research

 ### Cost and Features:-
+ IBM Simon released in 1994 is considered to be the first smartphone to have multifunctional qualities like clock, calendar, email, notepad, address book etc.

-The clock app provides multiple features such as Live digital clock, Event reminder and a countdown timer.
+The multifunctional clock app in this project provides multiple features such as Live digital clock, Event Scheduler and a countdown timer.
 The user can choose any menu options and the feature will be displayed.
 |Features | Properties |
 |---------------- | -------------- |
 |Live digital clock | It displays the current time of your region. |